amesoudi/amesoudi.github.io/content/publication/mesoudi-why-2010/index.md

 ---
 title: Why aren't the social sciences Darwinian?
 authors:
-- Alex Mesoudi
+- admin
 - Djuke Veldhuis
 - Robert A. Foley
 date: '2010-01-01'
 publishDate: '2024-11-22T08:25:17.892821Z'
 publication_types:
 - article-journal
-publication: '*Journal of Evolutionary Psychology*'
+publication: '*Journal of Evolutionary Psychology 8*, 93-104'
 doi: 10.1556/jep.8.2010.2.1
 abstract: At the inception of the social sciences in the late 19th century, early psychologists, anthropologists, archaeologists and sociologists frequently proposed